OIDC Single Sign-On

 Updating a Provider

-ALTER OIDC PROVIDER okta SET (
+ALTER OIDC PROVIDER okta SET CLAIM MAPPING

 Changes take effect immediately for new logins.
 Existing sessions tied to the provider remain valid until token expiry.